 Contractors who incorrectly respond to termination by default or cause quickly find the painful and subtle differences, especially at the appeals stage.
 The same is true when the contractor does not submit his termination for convenience settlement proposal on time.

-• How you approach a FAR termination for cause vs convenience situation is critical to getting favorable versus unfavorable result.
+• How you approach a FAR termination for default vs convenience situation is critical to getting favorable versus unfavorable result.

 In each situation, the government’s interest is different.
 In this type of contract termination, the government wants to terminate the contractor regardless of fault, and when it is in the “government’s interest.”